Chesil Beach: The Fleet

 The main site of the Wyke Regis Training Area is found to the west of the Wyke Regis village, where it lies on the north side of the Fleet.
 This site, a bridging camp, was constructed in 1928 by Royal Engineers.
 Since then the site has been in continuous use for the training of Royal Engineers, amongst other armed forces, including both regular and reserve forces in the construction of both bridges and ferries, along with other types of military training.
 The Bridging Camp's inner training area allows Sappers to hone their skills on everything from raft building to familiarising themselves with state of the art weaponry.
 Due to the close proximity of the lagoon, water based training is held there.

 A commercial oyster farm is situated on the sandbanks on the north side of the lower Fleet.
 The species farmed is the Pacific oyster, rather than the local oyster, and the farm racks are always visible at low tide.

 At Seabarn, a 68 m hill located in the mid-Fleet, between Butterstreet Cove and Herbury, is a disused control tower and landing pad for the navy helicopter firing range in Lyme Bay.
 The range was closed when the Navy left Portland in 1995.
 There are also the remains of an anti-aircraft battery from the Second World War.

 Fossils occur all along the landward shore of the Fleet and along the landward side of Chesil Beach from Abbotsbury to West Bay.
 The main site is at Burton Bradstock.

-Wildlife
+Assortment of pebble size

+The pebbles show a remarkable gradation in size along Chesil Beach, from around 5 cm long at the south or eastern Chiswell end to pea-sized at the north or western end at West Bay.
+People landing on the beach at night having been fishing, or smuggling, are said to have been able to work out their location based on the pebbles' size.
+The sorting of the pebbles is due to the difference in wave height and direction along the beach.
+The natural processes leading to this separation by size have been able to produce this effect as there are no sea defences along the beach to interrupt them, and few stones are being added or removed from the beach (either naturally or artificially).